"Assad no longer runs Syria. The real rulers of Syria are the

 Rim Turkmani, 'Building the Syrian State'

-But the chairman of the joint chiefs of staff, General Martin Dempsey, warned that any military intervention would be costly and uncertain.
+of staff, General Martin Dempsey, warned that any military intervention

 And, he said, once the US took action, deeper involvement would be hard to avoid.

-General Dempsey assessed the risks and benefits of five military options: Arming and training opposition troops would cost about $500mn year.
-Limited air strikes, establishing a no-fly zone, creating buffer zones inside Syria, and controlling the government's chemical arms would each cost around $1bn month.
+General Dempsey assessed the risks and benefits of five military options: Arming and training opposition troops would cost about $500mn a year.
+Limited air strikes, establishing a no-fly zone, creating buffer zones inside Syria, and controlling the government's chemical arms would each cost around $1bn a month.

 But what can the SNC meetings achieve on the ground?
 Is a political solution to end Syria's ongoing conflict still possible?
 And what are the risks of direct US military involvement in the Syrian conflict?